 In addition to their reading book, Bug Club (Active Learn Primary) has several books allocated at each reading band.
-Read the books carefully, discuss with someone at home and answer the questions on each bug - I will be reviewing the results.
+Read the books carefully, discuss with someone at home and answer the questions on each bug.

 Times tables are really important in year 3.
 The children will be learning times tables songs and playing games.
 Please revisit these as often as you can with your children at home using the links below.